rishbai/chatbot/README.md

 ## Interactive Web Interface
 The Flask web interface provides an interactive platform for users to enter questions, receive answers, and explore relevant text and document summaries.

-## Contributors
-This project was developed by Rishika Baichwal and other team members.
-Please feel free to contribute to this project by submitting pull requests or reporting issues.
-Your contributions are highly appreciated!